moebiussurfing/ofxSoundDevicesManager/README.md

 **WORK IN PROGRESS**
 - ONLY MS WINDOWS YET.
 SHOULD ADD macOS / Linux APIs ENGINES.
 - USING MS DIRECTSHOW.
-ASIO OR WASAPI NO TESTED BUT SHOULD WORK.
+ASIO OR WASAPI NOT TESTED BUT SHOULD WORK.
 - CURRENTLY USING ONLY INPUT.
 INTENDED TO BE USED ON AN AUDIO ANALYZER YET.

 ## Screenshot